- Contact Us

 Resilience is our ability to adapt well to adverse circumstances.
 Challenges, disappointments, failures, and loss are unavoidable aspects of life, so building our resilience to respond well to these experiences is an important way to maintain well-being.

-- Next time you experience a failure or a set-back, try to remember that it is a normal experience and is an opportunity for growth and development
+Next time you experience a failure or a set-back, try to remember that it is a normal experience and is an opportunity for growth and development

-- When you receive criticism, listen to it and find the learning within it
+When you receive criticism, listen to it and find the learning within it

-- Try focusing on the process of learning rather than its outcome
+Try focusing on the process of learning rather than its outcome

-- Be kind to yourself by taking time for something you love or reminding yourself of the positive things you’ve accomplished
+Be kind to yourself by taking time for something you love or reminding yourself of the positive things you’ve accomplished

-- Have a look for a self-compassion guided meditation online
+Try a self-compassion guided meditation

-- Take a moment to think about how you would approach a friend or loved one if they were struggling and treat yourself with the same kindness
+Take a moment to think about how you would approach a friend or loved one if they were struggling and treat yourself with the same kindness

-- Make space to acknowledge and address your emotions instead of ignoring them.
+Make space to acknowledge and address your emotions instead of ignoring them.
 Try to challenge thoughts that may be irrational or unhelpful

-- Practice compassion and kindness towards yourself and others.
+Self-Compassion: Practice compassion and kindness towards yourself and others.
 It is okay to take time to focus on supporting your mental and emotional well-being.
 You can use tools and exercises to help you, such as self-compassion journals

 Faculty and staff